At the first CQUIN meeting, member countries identified differentiated monitoring and evaluation (M&E) as an urgent, cross-cutting challenge.

 - Creating a portfolio of frameworks and resources

 - Facilitating a multi-country community of practice focused on ongoing experience-sharing and resource co-creation

 - Providing targeted technical assistance to member countries

 - Supporting ad hoc data collection and DSD performance reviews

-In 2020, CQUIN provided technical assistance to countries with electronic medical records to enhance DSD-specific data queries and data visualization.
+From 2020 onwards, CQUIN has provided technical assistance to countries with electronic medical records to enhance DSD-specific data queries and data visualization.

 Frameworks and Tools